CopilotC-Nvim/CopilotChat.nvim/README.md

-    col = nil, -- column position of the window, default is centered title = 'Copilot Chat', -- title of chat window footer = nil, -- footer of chat window
+    col = nil, -- column position of the window, default is centered title = 'Copilot Chat', -- title of chat window footer = nil, -- footer of chat window zindex = 1, -- determines if window is on top or below other floating windows },
-  },
   -- default mappings
   mappings = {